syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-PDF-Conformance.md

 'Load an existing PDF.

-Dim document As New PdfLoadedDocument(fileName)
+Dim document As New PdfLoadedDocument("Input.pdf")

-'Set the conformance for PDF/A1B conversion.
+'Set the conformance for PDF/A-1b conversion.

 loadedDocument.Conformance = PdfConformanceLevel.Pdf_A1B